Soft Machine

 Soft Machine are an English rock band from Canterbury, Kent.
 The band were formed in 1966 by Mike Ratledge, Robert Wyatt, Kevin Ayers, Daevid Allen and Larry Nowlin.
-Soft Machine were central in the Canterbury scene; they became one of the first British psychedelic acts, and later helped pioneer progressive and jazz rock.
+Soft Machine were central in the Canterbury scene; they became one of the first British psychedelic acts, and later helped pioneer progressive and jazz rock and are widely regarded as the first progressive rock band.
 Soft Machine's lineup has undergone many changes, and has included Andy Summers, Hugh Hopper, Elton Dean, John Marshall, Karl Jenkins, Roy Babbington and Allan Holdsworth.
 As of 2025, the current lineup consists of John Etheridge, Theo Travis, Fred Thelonious Baker and Asaf Sirkis.
 The band's name originates from William S. Burroughs's novel The Soft Machine.

-The band originated with its predecessor, The Wilde Flowers.
-After forming, Soft Machine originally dabbled with psychedelic pop, releasing their debut studio album, The Soft Machine, in 1968, alongside the single "Joy of a Toy".
-The band's progressive roots stemmed from their second studio album, Volume Two (1969).
-The band fully established their signature sound with the album's Third (1970) and Fourth (1971).
-By 1971, Soft Machine became a purely instrumental band.
-This transition was followed by the 1972 album Fifth, and the 1973 albums Six and Seven.
-In 1975, the band released their eight studio album, Bundles, followed by their then-final studio album, Softs (1976).
-In 1978, the group broke up.
+Originating from the band The Wilde Flowers, Soft Machine began as a psychedelic rock band, releasing their self-titled debut album in 1968.
+Their second album, Volume Two (1969), marked their move towards progressive rock and jazz rock, which was fully realised with the subsequent two albums, Third (1970) and Fourth (1971).
+By 1971, Soft Machine became a purely instrumental jazz rock band, continuing this direction across their subsequent albums, Fifth (1972), Six, Seven (both 1973), Bundles (1975), Softs (1976), and Alive & Well (1978).

-In 1980, the band briefly reunited and released their tenth studio album, Land of Cockayne, in 1981.
-After breaking up again, and briefly reuniting in 1984, the group Soft Machine Legacy was formed in 2004, and released three studio albums, including their self-titled debut (2006), Steam (2007), and Burden of Proof (2013).
-The "Legacy" suffix was dropped in 2015, and they released two studio albums, Hidden Details (2018) and Other Doors (2023).
-Though they have achieved little commercial success, critics consider Soft Machine to have been influential in rock music.
+The band split in 1978, though two brief reunions occurred during the 1980s, first for the recording of the album Land of Cockayne (1981), and then for a few live shows in 1984.
+The group Soft Machine Legacy was formed in 2004, and released three studio albums, including their self-titled debut (2006), Steam (2007), and Burden of Proof (2013).
+The "Legacy" suffix was dropped in 2015, and they have since released three studio albums, Hidden Details (2018), Other Doors (2023) and Thirteen (2026).
+Though the band has achieved little commercial success, critics consider Soft Machine to have been influential in rock music.
 Dave Lynch at AllMusic called them "one of the most influential underground bands of their era".